CompEvol/beast2-site/_posts/2021-01-20-counting-state-transitions.md

 ## 1. Generate tree file with BEAST

-Set up an analysis that stores location/deme information in a tree file, e.g., like a [DTA](../templates/covid-hky-bsp5-strict-dta4deme.xml) analysis, but Mascot and BDMM analyses or anything else that stores states as meta data should work as well.
+Set up an analysis that stores location/deme information in a tree file, e.g., like a discrete trait (DTA) analysis, but Mascot and BDMM analyses or anything else that stores states as meta data should work as well.
 The tree file should have metadata on the nodes of the form `tag=value` pairs where `tag` can be `location` and `value` one of the demes under consideration.